abhineet123/MTF/Config/ReadMe.md

 		Description:
 			optional label to attach to each tracked object; if multiple objects are being tracked, labels can be provided for each separated by commas; if not specified, then the tracker name is used by default;
 			only used in runMTF;

+	 Parameter:	'line_thickness'
+		Description:
+			thickness of the line used for drawing the bounding box that represents the current location of the tracker and/or the ground truth
+		Applies to:
+			all examples

+	 Parameter:	'show_corner_ids'
+		Description:
+			show the numerical ID of each bounding box corner along with drawing the box itself; these IDs are 0-based and increase anti clockwise starting from the top left corner;
+			note that this convention is defined with respect to the initial orientation of the object; if the object rotates in the course of being tracked, the corner with ID 0 might no longer remain in the top left of its new orientation;
+		Applies to:
+			all examples

 General parameters for example executables:
 ===========================================